We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 - take reasonable steps to record that the information is given in confidence and is to remain confidential.

-Collection of sensitive information
+Collection of sensitive and/or health information

 Privacy legislation protects everybody’s information regardless of age.
 However, the legislation doesn’t identify an exact age at which people can make their own privacy decisions.
 For consent regarding information privacy to be valid, the person must have capacity to provide consent, including sufficient maturity and understanding of what is being proposed.